MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/app-configuration-support.md

 ### Selecting configurations

 Configurations are loaded by their key and label.
 By default, the configurations that start with the key `/application/` are loaded.
 The default label is `${spring.profiles.active}`.
-If `${spring.profiles.active}` isn't set, then configuration with the `null` label are loaded.
+If `${spring.profiles.active}` isn't set, then configurations with the `null` label are loaded.
 The `null` label appears as `(No Label)` in the Azure portal.

 You can configure the configurations that are loaded by selecting different key and label filters, as shown in the following example: